 Badge must be retrieved from the individual at time of separation, and within 3 days (72 hours) returned to the airport Badging Office.

 - Immediately Notifies….The LFT Badging Office in cases where the ID is not retrieved from the individual at time of separation.
 Authorized Signer will make an effort to retrieve the badge.

-Changes of authorized signer information
+Changes to authorized signer information

 Notify Airport Badging office of any changes to designated Authorized Signer’s contact information; termination; etc.